-Buena Vista Winery is located in the northeast part of Sonoma, about 7 minutes from the main downtown drag.
+Buena Vista Winery is located in the northeast part of Sonoma, about 7 minutes from the main downtown area.
 As you approach the winery, you will see the signs that point you towards it as it is a California state historic location.
 There is a big dirt parking lot with lots of space, even on the weekends.

-Below is a brief history and you can read the full history on their site.
+Below is a brief history, and you can read the full history on their site.

 Agoston Haraszthy came over from Europe in search of “purple gold” in 1840.
 He ultimately settled in Sonoma, where he founded Buena Vista Winery in 1857.
-Despite his abrupt death in 1869 in an alligator-infested river in the jungles of Nicaragua and following the challenges of the depression, prohibition, and phylloxera infestation; his beloved Buena Vista Winery has not only endured but also prospered.
+Despite his abrupt death in 1869 in an alligator-infested river in the jungles of Nicaragua and following the challenges of the depression, prohibition, and phylloxera infestation, his beloved Buena Vista Winery has not only endured but also prospered.

-Boisset Family Estates, a family with a real love and respect for Buena Vista, is passionately committed to continuing the imaginative vision and unique legacy first created by Agoston Haraszthy 150 years ago.
+Boisset Family Estates, a family with real love and respect for Buena Vista, is passionately committed to continuing the imaginative vision and unique legacy first created by Agoston Haraszthy 150 years ago.